 Here at Eleken, our team of experienced designers can help you to identify usability problems and offer actionable solutions to fix them.
-Also, in this article, we’ll share the example of a product design audit we’ve done for a SaaS company.
+Read on to explore the example of a product design audit we’ve done for a SaaS company.

 Your website is like a front door to your business.
 A consistent and professional look makes it welcoming and trustworthy.
 Moreover, a self-explanatory and smooth design leads to better conversions.
 That's what you need, right?

 Let’s have a quick look at the basic example of the design audit checklist each designer should follow.